mozilla/blok/README.md

 (Mozilla) can learn how to improve tracking protection technologies in ways that maximize user privacy AND minimize web breakage.

 The other privacy add-ons are great tools as well.
-The ability to report website problems & breakages is the key difference here.
+The focus on reporting website problems & breakages is the key difference here.
 In fact, we deferred a number of other features in favor of simplicity and to make the feedback mechanism the primary focus of the add-on.